 Incubators - Who are They?

 Incubators are usually a partnership or collaboration between one more pro-business organization.
-These organizations can be: Economic development organizations Government entities Local colleges and universities For-profit ventures Trade associations offered by the business incubators:
+These organizations can be: Economic development organizations Government entities Local colleges and universities For-profit ventures Trade associations

 Services Offered by Business Incubators